Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

   `False`: No limit
   `n`: Maximum number of rows

+#### SQL Dialects

+The `DBMS` key allows to specify SQL dialects.
+All connections starting with the key in this dict with use the specified alternative query.
+In the example above, for instance a connection 'MySQL-InnoDB' will use the alternative.

+#### Connection Management

 The first `connectionmanagement` options set global values valid for all DBMS.
 This can be overwritten by the settings in the [connection config](#connection-file).
 The second `connectionmanagement` is fixed valid for this particular query and cannot be overwritten.
   * `timeout`: Maximum lifespan of a connection.
 Default is None, i.e. no limit.
   * `numProcesses`: Number of parallel client processes.
 Default is 1.
   * `runsPerConnection`: Number of runs performed before connection is closed.
 Default is None, i.e. no limit.

+#### Connection Latency
+The `connection` timer will also measure the time for establishing a connection.
+It is possible to force sleeping before each establishment by using `delay` (in seconds).
+Default is 0.

+#### Results and Comparison

+The `datatransfer` timer will also measure the time for data transfer.
+The tool can store retrieved data to compare different queries and dbms.
+This helps to be sure different approaches yield the same results.
+For example the query above should always return the same number of rows in table `test`.

+`compare` can be used to compare result sets obtained from different runs and dbms.
+`compare` is optional and can be
+* `result`: Compare complete result set.
+Every cell is trimmed.
+Floats can be rounded to a given `precision` (decimal places).
+This is important for example for comparing CPU and GPU based DBMS.
+* `hash`: Compare hash value of result set.
+* `size`: Compare size of result set.

+If comparison detects any difference in result sets, a warning is generated.

+The result set can optionally be sorted by each column before comparison by using `sorted`.
+This helps avoid mismatch due to different orderings in the received sets.

+Note that comparing result sets necessarily means they have to be stored, so `result` should only be used for small data sets.
+The parameter `store` commands the tool to keep the result set and is automatically set to `True` if any of the above is used.
+It can be set to `False` to command the tool to fetch the result set and immediately forget it.
+This helps measuring the time for data transfer without having to store all result sets, which in particular for large result sets and numbers of runs can exhauste the RAM.
+Setting `store` can also yield the result sets to be stored in extra files.
+Possible values are: `'store': ['dataframe', 'csv']`

 ### Randomized Query File